spryker/spryker-docs/docs/scos/user/features/202001.0/product-feature-overview/search-widget-for-concrete-products-overview.md

 {% info_block infoBox %}

-You can find more examples of product restriction use cases on the [Restricted Products Behavior](/docs/scos/dev/feature-walkthroughs/{{page.version}}/merchant-product-restrictions-feature-walkthrough/restricted-products-behavior.html) page.
+You can find more examples of product restriction use cases on the [Restricted Products Behavior](/docs/scos/dev/feature-walkthroughs/{{page.version}}/merchant-product-restrictions-feature-walkthrough/restricted-products-behavior.html)

-{% endinfo_block %}
+{% endinfo_block %} page.)

 ## Shopping List Page